Local Invariant Structures in the Dynamics of Capillary Water Jet: Paradifferential Propagator and Twisted Duhamel Formula

 \section{Paradifferential Propagator and Twisted Duhamel Formula}

 In this section, we derive from the quasilinear paradifferential equation (\ref{EQ_Red_Ext}) a \emph{twisted Duhamel formula}, which is an integral equation that leads to a fixed point equation.
-This will be achieved through a detailed analysis of the \emph{propagator} associated to the paradifferential operator $\partial_t-i\proj_\disp T_{\gamma_\Ext}$.
-Due to the quasilinearity of the system, differentiation of the propagator with respect to coefficients of $\gamma_\Ext$ causes to a loss of derivatives.
-But this loss can be easily compensated by the regularity gain of the nonlinear terms on the right-hand side of (\ref{EQ_Red_Ext}).
-From the twisted Duhamel formula, we will deduce the global well-posedness of the truncated reduced system~\eqref{EQ_Red_Ext}.
-Meanwhile, the energy estimates and the dependence on initial data in constructing the paradifferential propagator are crucial in the construction of hyperbolic manifolds.
+This will be achieved through a detailed analysis of the \emph{propagator} associated to the paradifferential operator $\partial_t+i\proj_{\high}\Gamma_{\Ext}\proj_{\high}$.
+Due to the quasilinearity of the system, differentiation of the propagator with respect to coefficients of $\gamma_\Ext$ causes a loss of 1.5 derivatives.
+But this loss can be easily compensated by the regularity gain in the right-hand side of (\ref{EQ_Red_Ext}).
+From the twisted Duhamel formula, we will deduce the global well-posedness of the truncated system~\eqref{EQ_Red_Ext}.
+Meanwhile, energy estimates and dependence on initial data of the paradifferential propagator are crucial in the construction of hyperbolic manifolds.
+The theory is similar for either $\xG=\xR$ or $\xT$, so we shall not make distinction for these two cases.